cs2t/paranumpy/README.md

 ## Usage

-After successfull installation of the package, `paranumpy` can be imported as:
+After successful installation `paranumpy` can be imported as an ordinary module:

 ```python
 import numpy as np
 import paranumpy.paranumpy as pnp
 ```

-Additionally, an MPI instance mush be initialized:
+An MPI instance must be initialized:

 ```python
 from mpi4py import MPI